Mother of Palestinian student shot in Vermont thought he would be safer in U.S.

 "I think it's important for these boys to be seen as fully fledged people," Price says.
 "They are the brightest of the brightest.
 They would have discussions of mathematics and history."

-Price says she and her husband, Marwan Awartani, are now scrambling to travel from Ramallah to Vermont.
+Price says she and her husband, Ali Awartani, are now scrambling to travel from Ramallah to Vermont.

 Because of the war and heightened security restrictions imposed by Israeli officials on Palestinians, the couple plans to cross by land into Jordan and then fly to the U.S. Their daughter will remain behind in the West Bank.